NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 The heating or cooling output of the unit ventilator is controlled by varying the air flow rate, the water flow rate, or both.
 Air flow rate can be controlled by cycling the fan on/off or with a variable speed fan drive.
 The most common setup is a two or three speed fan with the speed selected by hand.
 The fan then cycles on/off to control heating / cooling output.
 The controls are often a wall mounted thermostat with hand selection of heating/cooling and fan speed (off/low/medium/high).
 These controls may also be mounted on the unit.

 Carrier offers a retrofit VSD motor for fan coil units.
-It claims up to 45% energy savings from such a retrofit, as well as increased comfort and less noise compared to a cycling fan (fan coil fans ar typically noisy and inefficient).
+It claims up to 45% energy savings from such a retrofit, as well as increased comfort and less noise compared to a cycling fan (fan coil fans are typically noisy and inefficient).
 Some other manufacturers are also offering units with VSD fans.
 Variable speed fans appear to offer an easy way to significantly increase the efficiency of what have typically been very inefficient units.

-EnergyPlus provides 5 capacity control methods for this unit:
+EnergyPlus provides 6 capacity control methods for this unit:

   1. multi-speed cycling fan with constant water flow rate